Legal Work Donated for the Public Good

 Schooner was matched with the global corporate firm of Morgan Lewis, whose lawyers shepherded a merger with New Haven Land Trust.
 The legal work went well beyond what the two nonprofits could ordinarily afford.
 But because the legal services were donated, the merger was completed and the Schooner programs were saved.

 "The team at Morgan Lewis was incredibly responsive," says Kyle Pedersen, the New Haven Land Trust treasurer and former board chairman of Schooner Inc. "They were always there on the phone when we had a question and sent us documents and responses by email so we could take the time that we needed as a board to make very serious decisions for us."

 The Pro Bono Partnership provides free, direct legal services to Connecticut, New York, and New Jersey nonprofits that serve the disadvantaged.
 In 2016, the partnership worked for 34 nonprofits in Greater New Haven, donating more than 1,000 hours of legal services valued at more than $400,000.
 Annually, it works with about 700 nonprofit clients in the three states.

 "Smaller institutions often do not have a budget for legal fees without impacting their services," says Pro Bono Partnership Director of Marketing Mindi Lund.
 "The Pro Bono Partnership has about 1300 volunteers in the tri-state area.
 These are attorneys that bill at hundreds of dollars per hour.
 The nonprofits get that for free."

 Nonprofits seeking pro bono legal services are first screened by the Partnership before being matched with an attorney.
-Legal matters range from review of bylaws and core policies to employment and real estate issues and protection of intellectual property.
+Legal matters range from a review of bylaws and core policies to employment and real estate issues and protection of intellectual property.

 In addition to providing direct legal counsel, the partnership also offers workshops and general advice to nonprofits.